Lloyd Noble Scholars in Agriculture

 Applications for the upcoming summer will be available online.

 "I applied for an Ag Scholar position to learn more about cattle.
 However, what I took away from this summer was a far greater understanding and appreciation for the entire agriculture industry as a whole.
-My experience at the Noble Foundation surpassed all expectations."
+My experience at the Noble Research Institute surpassed all expectations."

 — Courtney Hemphill, Texas A&M University,